Clayoquot Sound: Logging protests

 In the late 20th century, First Nations became more active in trying to defend their rights and resources.
 They developed Native lobbying organizations and insisted on negotiations regarding governmental policies about such resources.
 In the late 1980s, the situation escalated when the government approved MacMillan Bloedel Corporation's permit to log Meares Island.

 The First Nations peoples expressed their opposition to the MacMillan Bloedel Corporation logging in the Clayoquot Sound by several peaceful protests and blockades of logging roads from 1980 to 1994.
 In the summer of 1993, over 800 protestors were arrested, and many were tried for interfering with approved industry.
-Protestors included members of the local Tla-o-qui-aht First Nation and Ahousaht First Nation bands, as well as NDP MP Svend Robinson, and environmental groups such as Greenpeace and Friends of Clayoquot Sound.
+Protestors included members of the local Tla-o-qui-aht First Nation and Ahousaht First Nation bands, as well as New Democratic Party Minister of Parliament Svend Robinson, and environmental groups such as Greenpeace and Friends of Clayoquot Sound.

 International mass media covered the protests and blockades, helping to create national support for environmental movements in British Columbia and foster strong advocacy for anti-logging campaigns.
 Media reported the perceived injustice of numerous individuals being arrested for joining peaceful protests and blockades.
 In some cases, law enforcement responded aggressively, which eventually helped strengthen public support for non-violent protests.

 After the 1990 protests, the provincial government made its first significant change in policy.
 It commissioned a scientific panel to examine issues related to Clayoquot Sound.
 In July 1995, the Forests Minister of British Columbia, Andrew Petter, and the Environment Minister, Elizabeth Cull, officially accepted the 127 panel recommendations, on behalf of the NDP government.

 Members of Greenpeace were reported to play a significant role in these protests and instigated a boycott of BC forest products to apply pressure on the industry.
 After the government accepted the scientific panel's recommendations, specifically deferring logging until an inventory of pristine areas was completed, Greenpeace lifted the boycott.
 After the inventory, the government reduced the Annual Allowable Cut, and clear-cuts in the area were limited to a maximum of four hectares.
 In addition, once biological and cultural inventories were completed, the government required Eco-Based Planning.